lyon-esport/ubrs/README.md

 ## Usage

+1. Start the webserver:
-Start it as a daemon (will be executed in background):

-`sudo python3 ubrs.py start`
+    * as a daemon (will be executed in background): `sudo python3 ubrs.py start`

-Use `stop` to stop it.

-Start in foreground for debug:

-`sudo python3 ubrs.py`
+    * in foreground for debug/ `sudo python3 ubrs.py`

+2. Connect to the web interface (see config.py)

+3. Select the OAM interface use for the administration.
+It will be excluded from the relay.

+4. Select the trunk interface that will receive UDP broadcast

+5. Create as many interfaces as vlans

+6. Add UDP port.
+Broadcast messages will be relayed on all the interfaces.

+If you add a new interface, existing port will be updated dynamically to relay traffic on the new VLAN.

 ## Author
 rarenlys - etienne.glossi@lyon-esport.fr